acend/argocd-basics-training/content/en/docs/additional/orphaned_resources.md

 argocd app set argo-$LAB_USER --project apps-$LAB_USER
 ```

-Ensure that the application is now assigned to the new project `apps-studentXX`
+Ensure that the application is now assigned to the new project `apps-<username>`
 ```bash
 argocd app get argo-$LAB_USER
 ```